I Wanna Be Your Boyfriend

-"I Wanna Be Your Boyfriend" is a song by the American punk rock band the Ramones.
+"I Wanna Be Your Boyfriend" is a song by the American punk rock band Ramones.
 Written by drummer Tommy Ramone, it was released on the first Ramones album.
 It was also released as the Ramones' second single, following "Blitzkrieg Bop."

 Background

 "I Wanna Be Your Boyfriend" is the fourth track on the Ramones' debut album, Ramones.
 It was released as a single in September 1976.
 The song was written around 1975, as two demos of the tune were made prior to the debut and single releases.